PoisotLab/ms_metaweb_perspectives/README.md

 techniques aiming to transform nodes and edges into a vector space [@Arsov2019NetEmb], usually of a lower dimension, whilst maximally retaining key properties of the graph [@Yan2005GraEmb].
-Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to posess a shared sstructural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
+Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to possess a shared structural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
 Indeed, previous work by
 @Eklof2013DimEco suggests that food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions.
 Simulation